secureCodeBox/secureCodeBox/documentation/docs/contributing/test-concept/index.md

 * [Scanner](/docs/contributing/test-concept/scanner-test)
 * [Hook](/docs/contributing/test-concept/hook-test)

-We use Make as a basis for our testing framework.
-The Makefiles expect additional software to be installed:
-git, node + npm, docker, kind, kubectl, helm and [yq](https://github.com/mikefarah/yq/).
+We use [Task](https://taskfile.dev/) as a basis for our testing framework.
+The Taskfiles expect additional software to be installed: git, node + npm, bun, docker, kind, kubectl, helm and [yq](https://github.com/mikefarah/yq/).